nidiagomez/nidiagomez/README.md

 - 📈 **Summer Color Tracker**
 Using search data to track which colors are rising in outfit interest (e.g. “butter yellow dress” vs. “pink maxi skirt”).

----

-### ✨ Fun Fact:
-I believe the future of fashion is powered by **insightful, ethical tech** — and I want to help build it.